dclausen/accepton-api-docs/source/guides/applications.md

 # Getting Started

 First off, if you haven't already, create an account at [https://staging.accepton.com/sign_up](https://staging.accepton.com/sign_up)

-Next, create a new Application by clicking on your email address, then Apps, then Create.
-TODO
+Next, create a new Application by clicking on your email address, then "Applications", then "Create Application".
+Fill out the form and we will create your application profile.

 # Retrieve your signup URL